SQL Data Management Language (DML) Reference

 Whether boolean is not UNKNOWN

 13.4.
-Arithmetic Operators and Functions
+Mathematical Operators and Functions

 This table provides an overview of arithmetic operators and functions: